backstage/backstage/.changeset/clever-adults-add.md

 ---
-'@backstage/plugin-pagerduty': minor
+'@backstage/plugin-pagerduty': patch
 ---

-Add new 'disableChangeEvents' attribute to PagerDuty Card to hide the Change Events tab and disable fetching of change events for the PagerDuty service.
+Add new `disableChangeEvents` prop to `EntityPagerDutyCard` to hide the Change Events tab and disable fetching of change events for the PagerDuty service.